mtm77/friendly-barnacle/first/newfile3.md

 This is the third new file.
+It worked well!